 Video of the Day

 When you exercise, your body's first choice of fuel is carbohydrate, found in the form of glucose in the blood and glycogen in the muscles and liver.
-As glucose stores become depleted during long-duration, low intensity rhythmic activities, including walking or jogging, your body will gradually draw on fat stores for energy.
-But because fat is an oxidative fuel, your body cannot use it for prolonged high-intensity activities, and it will begin to break down protein from muscle to satisfy its energy demand.
+As glucose stores become depleted during long-duration, low-intensity rhythmic activities, including running or cycling, your body will gradually draw on fat stores for energy.
+But because fat is an oxidative fuel, your body cannot use it for prolonged high-intensity activities, and it will begin to break down protein from muscle to satisfy its energy needs.

 The onset of protein breakdown is often marked by an ammonia odor in the sweat and on the breath.
 Ammonia, whose chemical structure is NH3, is a metabolic byproduct of the stripping away of the nitrogen molecule from amino acids so the remaining carbon can be converted to glucose.
 The nitrogen then bonds with hydrogen to form ammonia, a component of urea, and eventually leaves the body via the urine, in sweat and in moisture expired on your breath.

 When amino acids are broken down during prolonged exercise, ammonia levels in the central nervous system and the brain increase significantly.
 In a study published in 2005 in The Journal of Physiology, elevated ammonia levels in the brain during exercise were found to have a correlation with the onset of fatigue, especially in untrained subjects.

 The researchers suggested that increased carbohydrate consumption would alleviate cerebral ammonia accumulation and stave off fatigue during exercise.
 The implications of this study are significant for individuals wishing to perform at peak levels.
 Limiting carbohydrate intake can interfere with training and performance.